samalbertson3/isDog/README.md

 # isDog
 Final project: utilities package for identifying and classifying images of dogs (and not dogs).
+For entertainment purposes only!

 # Structure
 There are 2 separate convolutional neural networks: one trained on images of both dogs and non-dogs and another trained to identify different breeds of dogs (with no training data that does not contain dogs.)